aourednik/historical-basemaps/README.md

 This historical boundaries project aims at providing ready-to-use base maps for mapping historical data.
 It is __work in progress__: verify the maps by comparison to other sources before using in academic work.
 If you see errors, report them in the "issues" section.

 If you use the maps, think about giving back by [contributing](CONTRIBUTING.md).
+Please read the [contributing](CONTRIBUTING.md) documentation carefully before doing so, as some type of edits are not appropriate for this repository.

 ## Apps

 Several apps using the historical-basemaps dataset have been developped.
 A non-exhaustive list:

-- [Historic Borders](https://historicborders.app/): a web app with timeline, by Adam (GitHub user @ngrapple).
 - [Point in History](https://hanshack.com/point-in-history/): a web app to visualize the history of any point on the planet by Hans Hack.
-- A [web app on ourednik.info](https://ourednik.info/historicalmaps/app.html) (aplha release) alows you to exlore the dataset in alternative map projections.
+- A [web app on ourednik.info](https://ourednik.info/historicalmaps/app.html) (alpha release) alows you to exlore the dataset in alternative map projections.
+- [Atlas Pi](https://atlaspi.it/) - a public REST + MCP API of historical geography: 1000+ polities with GeoJSON borders, events, dynastic chains and cited sources, 4500 BCE-2024, with per-record confidence scores.
+- (first implementation but currently unavailable) [Historic Borders](https://historicborders.app/): a web app with timeline, by Adam (GitHub user @ngrapple).

 You'll find other [use examples with D3 and Leaflet](https://ourednik.info/historicalmaps/) on ourednik.info.